-Supervisor Evaluation: You will provide your employer with either a hard copy (at end of this syllabus or on the Canvas course page) or link to where they can complete an evaluation of your performance during the internship.
+Supervisor Evaluation: At the end of your high-level interview, you will provide your employer with either a hard copy (at end of this syllabus or on the Canvas course page) or link to where they can complete an evaluation of your performance during the internship.
 This survey must be completed and turned in directly to Dr. McNear @ dave.mcnear@uky.edu to receive a grade.